pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

     git pull origin dev
     ```

-* Pull your other project from github into the samples folder of your local copy of sp-dev-fx-extensions
+* Pull your other project from GitHub into the samples folder of your local copy of `sp-dev-fx-extensions`

     ```shell
     git subtree add --prefix=samples/projectname https://github.com/yourgitaccount/projectname.git master